General Admission Policy

 Admission decisions are based on a holistic evaluation of the quality of the applicant's prior academic degrees and record, the essay/statement of purpose, letters of recommendation from professors or others familiar with the applicant's academic work, where required -performance in aptitude and achievement tests, relevant work experience, preparation in the proposed field of study, the appropriateness of the applicant's goals to the graduate program, and for some programs the compatibility of the applicant's research interests with those of the program faculty and the School.

-Students must apply online to be admitted to a School of Education degree or certificate program.
+Students must apply online to be admitted to a School of Education (SOE) degree or certificate program.
 At a minimum, the application requirements will include:

 - A completed online application form and payment of the $80 application fee (unless otherwise waived).